sigp/lighthouse/book/src/advanced_networking.md

 the bottleneck for syncing is not the network bandwidth of downloading blocks, rather it is the CPU load of processing the blocks themselves.
 Most of the time, the network is idle, waiting for blocks to be processed.
-Having a very large peer count, will not speed up sync.
+Having a very large peer count will not speed up sync.

 For these reasons, we recommend user's do not modify the `--target-peer` count drastically and use the (recommended) default.